-These Artist’s Proof and custom instruments are available for you to purchase right now
+These Artist’s Proof and custom instruments, infused with my “Modern Vintage” DNA, are available for you to purchase right now

 Most of our instruments are built to order for customers, but occasionally we build experimental or “spec” guitars for evaluation, or just keep them around for demonstration purposes.
 After our review period these guitars are made available on this page.
 These are essentially one-off instruments for a fraction of a Signature Series cost, and a great way for you to get a unique guitar without waiting (our backlog is currently around 6 months).

 Just remember that many of these configurations will not be repeated, so if you see something you like, act fast.

 Sold Artist Proof and Spec Guitars